kammitama5/kammitama5.github.io/_posts/2017-4-16-Sunday-April-16th.md

 Having just started exploring equivalence through the course on Correctness helped a lot!
 He also spoke about things that don't seem to make much sense (I call them currently un-intuitive to me), such as implications.
 I thoroughly enjoyed his talk, and he is quite the character!

 ## Solving palindromic substrings

+I was reading about Manacher's Algorithm today.
+It's pretty interesting.
+It had me thinking about ways to find palindromic substrings....

 ![Solving Palindromic Substrings](/images/palpic.png)